 Compensation Committee.
 The Compensation Committee is responsible for overseeing the policies of the Company relating to compensation to be paid by the Company to the Company's principal executive officer and any other officers designated by the Board and to make recommendations to the Board with respect to such policies, produce necessary reports on executive compensation for inclusion in the Company's proxy statement in accordance with applicable rules and regulations and to monitor the development and implementation of succession plans for the principal executive officer and other key executives and make recommendations to the Board with respect to such plans.
 The charter of the Compensation Committee was adopted on March 22, 2004, and is available on the Company's Investor Relations website (www.incomeopp-realty.com).
-The current members of the Compensation Committee are independent within the meaning of the listing standards of the AMEX and the Company's Corporate Governance Guidelines.
-The Compensation Committee is to be comprised of at least two directors who are independent of management and the Company.
-The Compensation Committee met once in 2010.
+The current members of the Compensation Committee are Ms Sharon Hunt and Messrs.
+Jakuszewski (Chairman) and Munselle.
+All of the members of the Committee are independent within the meaning of the listing standards of the AMEX and the Company's Corporate Governance Guidelines.
+The Compensation Committee is to be comprised of at least two Directors who are independent of management and the Company.
+The Compensation Committee met once in 2011.